Call 24/7

 Services:

-Charleston Comprehensive Treatment Center is a suboxone treatment facility in Charleston, WV situated in the 25311 zip code area.
+Parkersburg Comprehensive Treatment Center is a suboxone treatment facility in Parkersburg, West Virginia situated in the 26104 zip code.

 Services:

-Logan Mingo Area Mental Health Inc Anchor Point is a suboxone treatment center in Delbarton, West Virginia situated in the 25670 zip code.
+Logan Mingo Area Mental Health Inc Anchor Point is a suboxone drug treatment facility in Delbarton, WV located in the 25670 zip code area.

 Location: 67 Logan Mingo Drive, Delbarton, WV 25670 in Mingo County